smartflutist661/rfantasy-bingo-stats/docs/2025/epistolary.md

 - **Piranesi** by Susanna Clarke, read 91 times
 - **Dracula** by Bram Stoker, read 86 times
-- **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, read 78 times
+- **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, read 82 times
+- **Emily Wilde's Compendium of Lost Tales** by Heather Fawcett, read 77 times
 - **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, read 70 times
-- **Emily Wilde's Compendium of Lost Tales** by Heather Fawcett, read 61 times

-**TOTAL**: 1484 books read, with 446 unique titles.
+**TOTAL**: 1484 books read, with 426 unique titles.
 943 books were claimed to qualify for hard mode.
-330 books were used only once for this square.
+311 books were used only once for this square.
 Skipped 59 times.
 Substituted 5 times.

 ## Most Read Authors

-- Heather Fawcett, read 196 times
+- Heather Fawcett, read 198 times
 - Susanna Clarke, read 96 times
 - Bram Stoker, read 89 times
 - Amal El-Mohtar, read 73 times
-- ***TIE***: Max Gladstone and Stephen Graham Jones, each read 71 times
+- Stephen Graham Jones, read 72 times

-**TOTAL**: 1616 total authors read, with 351 unique.
+**TOTAL**: 1618 total authors read, with 343 unique.
-236 authors were used only once for this square.
+226 authors were used only once for this square.

 ### Author demographics